fnuecke/cccamera/README.md

 License
 =======

-This API is licensed under the [MIT License][license], which basically means you can do with it as you please.
+This mod is licensed under the [MIT License][license], which basically means you can do with it as you please.

 [computercraft]: http://www.computercraft.info/
 [license]: http://opensource.org/licenses/mit-license.php